 Board of Directors

-Erin Radomsky spent the first fifteen years of her career in HR and Finance in evangelical non-profits.
+Erin Radomsky, Vice President spent the first fifteen years of her career in HR and Finance in evangelical non-profits.
 She then made the jump to the tech sector and is enjoying not having to navigate workplace “evangelical nonsense” every day.
 In early 2021, Erin responded to an Instagram story Tim posted about wanting to quit his day job with “I know how to do this, talk to me”.
 Many emails and Zoom meetings later, she joined the board as founding Treasurer.
 Erin lives in Orlando, Florida, and divides her attention between her cat (a favorite guest speaker on TNE calls, Opal), friends, and renovating her small urban farm.

-In his downtime Christiaan cherishes his time with his family and immersing himself in a good podcast, book, television show or movie.
-Much more than just a hobby, he relies on fitness to keep himself energized and focused.
+In his limited downtime Christiaan cherishes time with family and friends, and immersing himself in a good podcast, book, television show, or movie.
+He enjoys all sorts of sports and activities to keep himself energized and focused.
+Christiaan works mostly from home in the San Francisco Bay area.

 WE LOVE OUR VOLUNTEERS!